Customer Story

 Transportation

-Before Cartegraph, only hourly rates and fuel expenses were charged back, according to Snider.
+Before OpenGov, only hourly rates and fuel expenses were charged back, according to Snider.
 Now the transportation department can accurately track equipment and materials usage and factor in indirect costs such as employee benefits.

 “It was a real eye opener for us when we started charging FEMA rates to pothole repairs.”